Team-Resurgent/Modxo/README.md

   > [!NOTE]
   > - D0 is required for versions 1.0 - 1.5 unless it is grounded.
-  > - LFrame and LPC 3.3V connections are required by version 1.6 or when connecting the Pico to USB port.
+  > - LFrame connection is required by version 1.6.
-  > - LFrame is not required for USB debug.
+  > - LPC 3.3V is required for all versions
   > - LPC Rebuild is required for version 1.6
   >
 ---